javadiahad/microservice-test/README.md

 product1-ui is a simple angular application that consumes Product1 microservice and includes a sample consumer test (CDC by Pact).

+pacts is a folder for sharing contract between consumers(product1-ui,produc2) and provider(product1) in CDC tests.

 How to run tests for product1
 1-mvn clean package
 This command runs all tests including CDC tests.